EXHIBITION | THE HOUSE AND THE CITY – CRESPI PRADO COLLECTION

 The occupation of the interior is portrayed by photographs, furniture and objects that reveal the couple’s habits, such as offering celebrated dinners and collecting art objects such as porcelain and silverware from different regions of the world, alongside works by Di Cavalcanti, Portinari and Brecheret .

-The social changes, which are revealed in the changes in habits, are explored in the exhibition of pieces from the collection of the Crespi-Prado Foundation (on loan at the MCB).
+The social changes, which are revealed in the changes in habits, are explored in the exhibition of the pieces from the collection of the Crespi-Prado Foundation (in lending at the MCB).
 The modernist artists collected by the couple and the presentation of these works of art in different environments of the residence show the avant-garde attitude of Renata Crespi and Fábio Prado.

 “This exhibition aims to contribute to the knowledge of an important aspect of the history of São Paulo, and to facilitate the understanding of the relationships between the property, its use, the habits of its residents and the landscape, reviewed from the house and the period of its construction. life as such, the home of the MCB ”, concludes Giancarlo Latorraca, technical director of the Museum.